 In health care markets, uncertainty and information asymmetries are pervasive problems, which have profound impacts on the health of individuals and populations, and the costs of the health care system.
 This course uses economic models and methods to understand how these problems affect treatment decisions and therefore health outcomes and costs.
 We will focus on models that clarify the misaligned incentives among patients, providers, and payers, and on recent research that provides evidence of these problems in specific areas of care and suggests potential solutions.
 Students will develop an original research project that examines these issues in detail in a specific context, using a mix of data, simulations, and theoretical analysis.
 Recommended Course Background: AS.180.289 for understanding of the US health care system and AS.180.334 for econometric methods (could be taken concurrently).
-Prerequisite(s): AS.180.301

-AS Foundational Abilities: Writing and Communication (FA1), Science and Data (FA2), Projects and Methods (FA6) Writing Intensive
+Distribution Area: Social and Behavioral Sciences AS Foundational Abilities: Writing and Communication (FA1), Science and Data (FA2), Projects and Methods (FA6) Writing Intensive

 AS.180.389.
 Social Policy Implications of Behavioral Economics.
-3 Credits.
+3 Credits

 Economists increasingly incorporate insights from psychology into models of rational decision-making.
-Known as "behavioral economics", this line of research considers how, for example, emotions, rules-ofthumb, biased beliefs and time-inconsistent preferences influence how we make choices.
+Known as "behavioral economics", this line of research considers how, for example, emotions, rules-of-thumb, biased beliefs and time-inconsistent preferences influence how we make choices.
 Behavioral economics increasingly pervades policy discussions on topics as diverse as: obesity, the role of media, subprime mortgages and voting patterns.
 Behavioral models are certainly novel, but do they help us to design superior social policies?
 With the goal of preparing students to address this question, this course (1) provides a thorough overview of the main contributions of behavioral economics, highlighting departures from more traditional economic models and (2) emphasizes how behavioral economic models might (or might not) improve how we think about social policy.

 Prerequisite(s): AS.180.301;AS.180.334 can be taken concurrently.
-Distribution Area: Social and Behavioral Sciences

-AS Foundational Abilities: Writing and Communication (FA1), Science and Data (FA2), Ethics and Foundations (FA5) Writing Intensive
+Distribution Area: Social and Behavioral Sciences AS Foundational Abilities: Writing and Communication (FA1), Science and Data (FA2), Ethics and Foundations (FA5) Writing Intensive poor countries.
+Welfare economics of Public Health.
+This is a writing seminar.
+There are some lectures on how to write a paper and on the substance of the economics of international health but the focus and only assignment is a 40-page paper by each student under the supervision of the instructor.

 AS.180.390.
 Health Economics & Developing Countries.
 3 Credits.
+Benefits of good health and its costs.
+Health demand and supply in